 There are a lot of gantt chart Excel templates out there.
 So how do you know which one is the best?
 I’m glad you asked!
 We’ve done the heavy lifting for you and created a brand-new gantt chart Excel template you can download now for free!
 The gantt chart is compatible with Excel versions 2000 and up on Mac and Windows.

 Using our premade Excel gantt chart schedule template can save you tons of time by organizing your project plan and tackling the tedious planning work for you!
 All you need to do is plug in your tasks and the dates, and you'll have a presentation-quality Excel gantt chart.
-Want to learn how to get started?
+Want to learn how?
 First, download the template, then read on or watch the video above.

 We’ve made this gantt chart template as easy, powerful, and painless to use as possible for managing your projects.
 This gantt chart can be used for anything from construction projects to website redesigns and beyond.

 The template is already set up and ready for you to start plugging in your project’s tasks.
 Below, you'll find details on how to set up each task, assign task dates and team members, automate task durations and timeframes, and track task progress.

 That should cover the basics for most projects.
 But if you need to add more, it’s really easy to customize the template.

 First, rename existing tasks to fit your own project.
 We’ve set up some example tasks as a default.
 Just click on any cell in "Task Name" column and rename it.

 Next, update your task start and end dates within the Excel gantt chart schedule template.
 These cells are pre-formatted as date cells in the standard US format.
 However, you can change that format to fit your preference or location.
 The Day of Month column populates automatically based on the start date you enter.